tshepang/blog/content/favorite FLOSS.md

 +++

-For a piece of [FLOSS] (free/libre and open source software) to be here, it has to both be personally useful and I have to like it a lot:
+For a piece of [FLOSS] (free/libre and open source software) to be here, it has to both be personally useful and I have to like it a-lot:

 **desktop**: [dwm]